When a gang leader uses his influence for the good of his child

 This is a story about a father.
 Mind you, not your typical Father’s Day story.
 This is about a man who knew his influence and used it to change the direction of his son’s life.
 It’s about a therapist who understood the importance of fathers, and who had the insight and willingness to do “whatever it takes” to change the life of a kid, a kid that most people thought was a lost cause.

-Juan was not a typical Multisystemic Therapy (MST) case.
-He was deeply entrenched in a gang, the son of a gang member and a high-ranking one, at that.
+Juan was deeply entrenched in a gang, the son of a gang member and a high-ranking one, at that.
 He was on probation for stealing a car, but the trouble went much deeper.
 On the day he met his MST therapist, he had skipped school to sell drugs.
 He was rarely at home anymore, following his father into the “family business” and making his mark on the streets.

 Juan’s father was incarcerated and had been away for more than a year when Juan was arrested and put on probation.
 At 15, the gang was his family.
 It was his hobby, his social network and his source of income.
 The gang kept him connected to his dad in a very real way.
 His dad was running it from behind bars and was the single greatest influence in his son’s life.